 NAMER is implemented by the ERC on behalf of the Department of Education and Skills.
 Implementation is overseen by an advisory committee, which advises on all major aspects of the study.
 This includes the review of test instruments and questionnaires and providing input into national reporting.

 A representative sample of schools is selected, reflecting a mixture of schools by size, location, type, and gender and socioeconomic composition.
 Schools are asked to nominate a staff member to act as NAMER coordinator and liaise with the ERC throughout the project.

 Questionnaires and assessments are administered by class teachers.
-Current and retired Department of Education and Skills School Inspectors oversee the administration of the assessment in schools.
+Current and retired Department of Education and Skills School Inspectors oversee the administration of the assessment in a percentage of schools.
 Questionnaires are administered in schools in March/April, and the Reading and Mathematics assessments are administered over two mornings in May/June.
 On one day, pupils in Second and Sixth classes complete a test of English Reading; on the other day they complete a test of Mathematics.